shmurthy08/RBlockly/design.md

 This block enables users to create a list of numbers in R.

 ### Semantics
-When this block is executed, it will generate an RBlock to initialize a list with the provided numbers.
+When this block is executed, it will generate an RBlockly to initialize a list with the provided numbers.
 For example:
 ```R
 my_list <- c(num1, num2, num3, ...)
 ```